Gaiss/House-Prices-Kaggle/README.md

 * [Competition Description](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview)

-> Here is the Competition Description on Kaggle.
+> This is the Competition Description on Kaggle.

 * [train.xls](https://github.com/Gaiss/House-Prices-Kaggle/blob/master/train.csv) & [test.xls](https://github.com/Gaiss/House-Prices-Kaggle/blob/master/train.csv)

 > The needed data sets.
-You can also downloaded from the [link](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data) on Kaggle
+You can also download them from the [link](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data) on Kaggle

 * [Description.pdf](https://github.com/Gaiss/House-Prices-Kaggle/blob/master/Description.pdf)

->An description of the whole process of my thinking and code.
+> A description of the whole process of my thinking and code.

-Sorry... this PDF is a Chinese version and ...
-I haven't translate it into English
+> Sorry... this PDF is a Chinese version and ...
+I haven't translated it into English.

 * [code.ipynb](https://github.com/Gaiss/House-Prices-Kaggle/blob/master/code.ipynb)